mircey/super-mario-bros.-remastered-android/README.md

 - android native file picker for rom selection
 - controller support
 - on screen/touch controls, which star haptic feedback and a run lock button, and are hidden automatically, once a controller is connected
+- full resource pack and custom character support through a custom implementation of the android native directory picker
 - skip transition screens by tapping on the screen
 - optimized mobile renderer
 - pre-baked shader cache within the apk